knative/docs/docs/install/operator/configuring-serving-cr.md

 - `default`: this field expects a string value, used to define image reference template for all Knative images.
 The format is in `example-registry.io/custom/path/${NAME}:{CUSTOM-TAG}`.
 Since all your private images can be saved in the same repository with the same tag, the only difference is the image name. `${NAME}` should be kept as it is, because this is a pre-defined container variable in operator.
-If you name the images after the names of the `Deployment` resources:
+If you name the images after the container names within all `Deployment` resources:
-`activator`, `autoscaler`, `controller`, `webhook`, `autoscaler-hpa` & `networking-istio`, for all `Deployment` resources, and name the image after `queue-proxy`, for the `Image` resource, you do not need to do any further configuration in the next section `override`, because operator can automatically replace `${NAME}` with the corresponding name of the `Deployment` resource.
+`activator`, `autoscaler`, `controller`, `webhook`, `autoscaler-hpa` & `networking-istio`, for all `Deployment` resources, and name the image after `queue-proxy`, for the `Image` resource, you do not need to do any further configuration in the next section `override`, because operator can automatically replace `${NAME}` with the corresponding container name.
+For serving-operator, there is only one container defined in each `Deployment` resource.
+The container shares the same as its parent deployment.

 - `override`: this field expects a map of key-value pairs, with container name or image name as the key, and the full image location as the value.
 We usually need to configure this section, when we do not have a common format for all the image links.
 This field is used alternatively with the previous field `default`.
+If the image for a certain container or `Image` resource is specified in both this field and the `default` field, this `override` field takes precedence.
+This field can also be used as the supplement of the `default` field, if the image link can not match the predefined format.

 - `imagePullSecrets`: this field is used to define a list of secrets to be used when pulling the knative images.
 The secret must be created in the same namespace as the Knative Serving deployments.
 You do not need to define any secret here if